 One of the things I think we get asked the most by agents is: can your team manage my social media?
-And the answer is no, but there’s a good reason for that…
+And the answer is usually no, but there’s a good reason for that…

 Success in social media is obviously about being social.
-It’s about being personal, it’s about making connections, it’s about engagement; and that’s just not something a third-party company can do for you, because they aren’t you.
+It’s about being personal, it’s about making connections, it’s about engagement; and that’s just not something a typical third-party company can do for you, because they aren’t you.

 Most agents start by posting their listings on social media.
 Of course, that makes sense, because listings power your business and intrigue your market.
 But, if you take a deeper look through an agent’s feed, you’ll likely notice that images of agents doing something receive the highest amount of interactions.

 Why?
 It’s because social media is meant to be personal.

 Most agents use social media as an advertising tool by promoting themselves constantly, not engaging anyone, and taking a ‘hey, look at me!’ approach, and that’s the wrong way to do it.
 Sure, you should be posting your listings, but the most success in social is often seen when you actually use it to be social.